madhavbhatt/desi_intellect/README.md

 # desi_intellect

-This project is focused mostly cyber security.
-Exploits will give you utility to create payloads.
-You would have to do some of your own digging in order to exploit the system.

 [!]
 LEGAL DISCLAIMER:

     THE SOFTWAREW IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.